sudoesjudo/automation/README.md

 # Ansible Automation Projects
 ###### This README is still in progress.
 Updates are being made as time permits

 Hello!
 I'm Aubin 👋 Nice to meet you!
-Welcome to my first public Repository!
+Welcome to my first public Repository.

-Let's build, automate, and make life a bit simpler.<br/>
+Let's build, automate, and make life a bit simpler.

 Here, I'll be working on automation scripts and fun networking projects.<br/>
 This repository contains Ansible playbooks and roles designed to automate network configuration changes amongst other repatitive tasks.